 It is important that families keep the school informed about medical and/or psychological issues.
 If you have questions about specific medical issues, please contact Adria Pavletic, Director of Health Services, via email firstname.lastname@example.org or Jennifer Taylor, Director of Counseling via e-mail email@example.com, or call Health Services at 508.786.6371.

-Questions regarding psychological issues should be directed to Jennifer Taylor, via email or via phone 508.786.6266.
+Questions regarding mental health should be directed to Jennifer Taylor, via email or via phone 508.786.6266.

 Parents of newly enrolled students only:

-Please upload an up to date photo of your child by June 22 so we may share it in our directory.
+Please upload an up to date photo of your child so we may share it in our directory.

 Each year as we welcome new students to school, we work to provide support for all students entering the St. Mark’s community.